 To enable proximity fulfillment, follow these steps:

-Add one or more groups, each with its unique prioritized list of warehouses.
-For example, for destinations in the Northeast, you might rank your warehouses as NY, TX, and CA, using the next option only if the previous one is out of stock.
+Create one or more destination groups, and set up a unique prioritized list of warehouses for each group.
+For example, for destinations in the Northeast USA, you might want to rank your warehouses as NY, TX, and CA, using the next option only if the previous one is out of stock.
 For destinations in the Southwest, your priority list might instead be TX, CA, then NY.

-Destinations not included in any specific group are covered by the General Destination group.
+Destinations not included in any specific group fall under the General Destination group.

 Define destination groups with the level of detail that suits your fulfillment strategy: